 - Community orchard and allotments

-- Common with play area
+- Public common with play area

 - Retention of existing mature trees and majority of hedgerows, with additional planting significantly increasing tree cover across the site.